Niklan/contact_tools/README.md

 ## Hooks

-There is several hooks that can be handful in some cases.
+There are several hooks that can be handful in some cases.

 ### hook_contact_tools_modal_link_options_alter()